 - You achieved two Bands higher in one of your other modules.
 If this is the case, you will get an automatic remark in your local test centre.

-What affect do Rescoring have on Individual Modules?
+What affect does Re-scoring have on Individual Modules?

-The score almost never changes in IELTS Reading and Listening modules as the answers for these sections of the exam are usually one/two/three words or a single letter.
-Even if you have a bad handwriting, there are least chances for another examiner to change your score while remarking.
-So, if you are not satisfied with your IELTS Reading or Listening Scores, requesting an IELTS rescore will rarely make a difference.
+Even if you have bad handwriting, there are least chances for another examiner to change your score while remarking.
+So, if you are not satisfied with your IELTS Reading or Listening Scores, requesting an IELTS re-score will rarely make a difference.

-On the other hand, there are chances of increase in score for IELTS Writing and Speaking modules.
-It is quite possible that a different examiner may give you a different score.
-Sometimes, you might also get an increase of a whole or a half band.
+On the other hand, there are a few chances of an increase in your score IELTS Writing Remark success rate and IELTS Speaking modules.
+It is possible that a different examiner may give you a different score.
+Sometimes, you might also get an increase of a whole or a half band score.

-Instead of spending 7 weeks to get your test rescored, we would suggest you to re-sit the IELTS Test and achieve a better score.
+Don't waste your essential seven weeks to get your test re-scored; the best suggestion for you is to reappear for the IELTS Test and achieve a better score.

 You can carry out effective IELTS test preparation by attempting practice tests and getting them evaluated from certified trainers.
-This will help you analyse your strengths and weaknesses.
-You just have to Sign Up on ieltstutorials.online and you will get access to free IELTS practice tests.
-Here, you can avail the benefit of Writing Correction Service to improve your IELTS Writing Band Score and Online Coaching to seek personal assistance of expert faculties.
+Avail IELTS Writing Correction Service that will help you to analyse your strengths and weaknesses.